racket/racket/racket/src/worksp/README.txt

 To add a "CS" suffix to the generated executables, call "csbuild.rkt" with `--racketcs-suffix "CS"`.

-To enable compression of embedded boot files, set the `PLT_BOOTFILE_COMPRESS` environment variable (to anything).
+To disable compression of embedded boot files, set the `PLT_BOOTFILE_NO_COMPRESS` environment variable (to anything).
 To increase compression of compiled code (at the expense of load times), set the `PLT_CS_MAKE_COMPRESSED_DATA`.
 To instead disable the compression of compiled code, set `PLT_CS_MAKE_NO_COMPRESSED`.